kshedden/workshops/dair3/design/design.md

     influential philosopher of science
     [Karl Popper](https://iep.utm.edu/pop-sci).

-  - There are many other lines of work contributing to the philososphy of science including the work of Greeks such as [Aristotle](https://en.wikipedia.org/wiki/) and Persians including [Ibn Sina](https://en.wikipedia.org/wiki/Avicenna).
+  - There are many other lines of work contributing to the philosophy of science including the work of Greeks such as [Aristotle](https://en.wikipedia.org/wiki/) and Persians including [Ibn Sina](https://en.wikipedia.org/wiki/Avicenna).